 The UCLA Luskin Center for Innovation appreciates the contributions of the aforementioned agencies.
 This report, however, does not necessarily reflect their views nor does it serve as an endorsement of findings.
 Any errors are those of the authors.

 For More Information

 www.innovation.luskin.ucla.edu

-Cover image: TCC Ontario SHINE Solar Installation across from the Vista Verde Apartments, April 2023 (Photo credit: GRID Alternatives)
+Cover image: TCC Ontario SHINE Solar Installation, March 2024 (Photo credit: GRID Alternatives)

-© May 2023 by the Regents of the University of California, Los Angeles.
+© July 2024 by the Regents of the University of California, Los Angeles.
 All rights reserved.

-Table of Contents \\\\\
+Table of Contents